TO READ ON: Many More To Sort Out // "A Thousand and More" – Page 1 // Page 2 // Page 3

-Oaky–those I peeled off would quickly curl up, and I needed to uncurl them ever so gently by rolling the corners back in the opposite direction.
+Okay–those I peeled off would quickly curl up, and I needed to uncurl them ever so gently by rolling the corners back in the opposite direction.
 There was nearly no damage done there, but as I snapped, part of the curl would roar back.
 I decided not to tape them down on the desktop, fearing further damage from additional peeling.
-As a result, retakes would mostly look skewed, and the ensuing cropping would need to cut off edges and corners, thereby leading to a loss of ~ 5-10% of their original views.
-I abandoned this wonderful “technique” altogether halfway through the process at the expense of losing possible info on the backs of these photographs.
+As a result, retakes would mostly look skewed, and the ensuing cropping would need to cut off edges and corners, leading to a loss of ~5-10% of their original views.
+I abandoned this wonderful "technique" altogether halfway through the process at the expense of losing possible info on the backs of these photographs.
 I retook them simply as they are on the old albums.
 I could get most of the original views, but I don't know if there are valuable words written on their backs.

 Lastly, please respect the rights (Copyright©) of the Perkins Family as the owner of these photographs.
 Please contact me if you need to have access.